tastybug/zettelkasten/catalog/gcp/gcp-runnings-applications.md

 Standard:
 * runs in a sandbox
+* you can do lift&shift by adding an `app.yaml` file with metadata to it
 * very fast deployment
 * the service needs to be highly elastic
 * the service is written in a supported framework and version (e.g. Java 8, 11, 17; Go 1.11 etc)